-- .
-Being male - .
-Having been frequently absent or permanently excluded from school - .
-Having experienced child maltreatment - · Having been involved in offending, such as theft or robbery
+- Being male - > Having been frequently absent or permanently excluded from school - Having experienced child maltreatment - > Having been involved in offending, such as theft or robbery

-Employees will be aware of these indicators and risk factors.
-If an employee has a concern about a pupil being involved in, or at risk of, serious violence, they will report this to the DSL.
+Staff will be aware of these indicators and risk factors.
+If a member of staff has a concern about a child being involved in, or at risk of, serious violence, they will report this to the DSL.